rschristopher/ischristtrue.com/src/truth.md

-Your life is not only meaningful, but divinely meaningful, an eternal soul made in the image of God.
+Your life is not only meaningful, but divinely meaningful, an eternal soul made in the image and likeness of God.
 You are an icon, a finite symbol of the infinite God, an ambassador to